Sidney Rigdon: Latter Day Saint leader in Pennsylvania and New York, 1845–76

 After the succession schism, Rigdon solidified and led an independent faction of Latter Day Saints, originally called the "Church of Christ", but at one point was called as the Church of Jesus Christ of the Children of Zion.
 This sect is often referred to as the Rigdonites.
 The Latter Day Saints who followed Rigdon separated themselves and settled in Pittsburgh, Pennsylvania.
 On April 6, 1845, Rigdon presided over a conference of the Church of Christ, which he claimed was the rightful continuation of the church founded by Smith.
 He then reorganized the First Presidency and called his own Quorum of Twelve Apostles.

 Although Rigdon's church briefly flourished through the publication of his periodical, The Messenger and Advocate, quarrels and bickering among the Rigdonites led most members of the church to desert the senior leader by 1847.
 A few loyalists, notably William Bickerton, eventually reorganized the church in 1862 under the name The Church of Jesus Christ.

 Rigdon lived on for many years in Pennsylvania and New York.
 He maintained his testimony of the Book of Mormon and clung to his claims that he was the rightful heir to Joseph Smith.
 He died in Friendship, New York, on July 14, 1876.

 Significance in the Latter Day Saint movement

-Following the death of Joseph Smith in 1844, a succession crisis led to schisms within the movement.
+Following the murder of Joseph Smith in 1844, a succession crisis led to schisms within the movement.
 The Brigham Young branch traveled west to Utah, while Rigdon traveled eastward to Pittsburgh.

 Rigdon's branch faced less success, modernly accounting for only a small fraction of practicing Latter Day Saints.

 As early as 1834, skeptics were promoting what has become known as the Spalding-Rigdon theory of Book of Mormon authorship, in which Rigdon plays a central role.